xlfish233/tgbot-worker-rs/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure they adhere to the project's coding style.
 4. Submit a pull request with a clear description of your changes.

+### Special Notes

+You can implement simple functionalities by adding logic in `src/plugin/command_handler.rs`.
+If you need additional features or have specific requests, please contact the author or open an issue; the author will do their best to consider and fulfill them.

+### Code Review Process

+To ensure code quality, all contributions will be reviewed by the maintainers.
+Please be patient during this process.

+## License

+This project is licensed under the WTFPL License - see the [LICENSE](LICENSE) file for details.